 The course will cover:

-- Digital Data, types and format
+- Digital Data, types, format and data structures

 - Introduction to R

 - Graphs and network analysis for social media data.

 This course is a 3rd semester course on the BSc Digital Design and Interactive Technologies.
 Students are expected to be familiar with quantitative methods and descriptive statistics.

 Intended learning outcomes

 After the course, the student should be able to:

 - Use R to analyze and visualize quantitative data produced in a variety of contexts (e.g. surveys, social media, location data)

 - Use the R package ggplot to visualize data